-1.1 We continue to deliver an approach to performance management that is used to drive improvement rather than simply used as a counting device.
-We are doing this by analysing data and progress against key activities as well as building a picture of the context of performance using district statistics, customer feedback and workforce information.

-1.2 The development of this report details the Quarter 4 performance and includes activities delivered within the quarter.
-This information was factually correct as of the 31 March 2025.
+- 1.1 We continue to deliver an approach to performance that is used to drive improvement rather than being simply used as a counting device.
+We are doing this by analysing data and progress against key activities as well as building a picture of the context of performance using district statistics, customer feedback and workforce information. - 1.2 The development of this report details the Quarter 4 performance and includes activities delivered within the quarter.